On connectedness of non-klt loci of singularities of pairs: Non-klt loci for mirror symmetry

-First assume that $g(S)\not\subset g(\Supp R)$.
-Then $K_X+B+M\sim_\Q 0$ over the generic point of $g(S)$.
-Let $t$ be a sufficiently small rational number.
-Thus running an MMP on $K_X+B+tS+M$ over $Y$ with scaling of some divisor contracts $S$ because over the generic point of $g(S)$ the MMP is an MMP on $S$.
-Let $W\to U$ be the step of the MMP where $S$ is contracted.
-Then $X\bir W$ is an isomorphism in codimension one because the MMP cannot contract any divisor other than $S$.
+Let $W\to U$ be the step of the MMP where a component $E$ is contracted for the first time.
+Then $X\bir W$ is an isomorphism in codimension one because the MMP cannot contract any divisor other than components of $E$.
 Moreover,